Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 the change was made.

 ### Calculator
-TODO: Set up all calculations needed for a session.
+(✅)TODO: Set up all calculations needed for a session.

 Calc consists of:
 - Average speed
 - Kilometres per hour/min